LGBTQ rights in Sri Lanka: Supreme Court

 The Constitution of Sri Lanka prohibits the Supreme Court from striking down Article 365A because the Constitution does not provide the Supreme Court with the power of judicial review.
 The second republican constitution was amended to state "all bills passed in parliament shall become law after it receives the Speaker's Certificate (79), it will be final and cannot be questioned in any court of law (80.3)".

 All existing written law and unwritten law shall be valid and operative notwithstanding any inconsistency with the preceding provisions of this Chapter.

 — Article 16 (1) of the constitution:

-In 2017, the Supreme Court had opinionated that it would be inappropriate to impose custodial sentences on people who were accused of engaging in homosexual sex.
+In 2017, the Supreme Court handed down a judgement that it would be inappropriate to impose custodial sentences on people who were accused of engaging in homosexual sex.

 Government

-Both the governments of presidents Mahinda Rajapaksa and Maithripala Sirisena have stated that "discrimination against LGBT people was unconstitutional and that the application of sections 365 and 365A in a manner that was discriminatory against LGBT persons was unconstitutional".
+Both the governments of presidents Mahinda Rajapaksa and Maithripala Sirisena have stated that "discrimination against LGBT people was unconstitutional and that the application of sections 365 and 365A in a manner that was discriminatory against LGBT persons was unconstitutional."

 In November 2017, Deputy Solicitor General Nerin Pulle stated that the government would move to decriminalize same-sex sexual activity.
 The country's constitution does not provide the Supreme Court the powers to completely expel a law from the books.
 An attempt by the government to include its repeal into the human rights action plan was prevented by opposition from the United People's Freedom Alliance.